yasirkula/UnityNativeCamera/Plugins/NativeCamera/README.txt

 There are two ways to set up the plugin on iOS:

 2.2.a.
 Automated Setup for iOS
-- (optional) change the value of CAMERA_USAGE_DESCRIPTION in Plugins/NativeCamera/Editor/NCPostProcessBuild.cs
+- (optional) change the values of 'Camera Usage Description' and 'Microphone Usage Description' at 'Project Settings/yasirkula/Native Camera'

 2.2.b.
 Manual Setup for iOS
-- set the value of ENABLED to false in NCPostProcessBuild.cs
+- set the value of 'Automated Setup' to false at 'Project Settings/yasirkula/Native Camera'
 - build your project
 - enter a Camera Usage Description to Info.plist in Xcode
 - insert "-framework MobileCoreServices -framework ImageIO" to the "Other Linker Flags" of Unity-iPhone Target (and UnityFramework Target on Unity 2019.3 or newer)

 3. FAQ
 - Can't use the camera, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.NativeCamera" in Logcat If you are sure that your plugin is up-to-date, then enable "Custom Proguard File" option from Player Settings and add the following line to that file: -keep class com.yasirkula.unity.* { *; }

 4. SCRIPTING API
 Please see the online documentation for a more in-depth documentation of the Scripting API: https://github.com/yasirkula/UnityNativeCamera